-The term of this MOU shall commence on the date on which City Council approves and implements this MOU, which is deemed the "effective date" of the MOU, and shall conclude on June 30, 2025, and shall supersede any other agreements in effect at that time.
+The term of this MOU shall commence on July 1, 2025 and continue through June 30, 2028, and shall supersede any other agreements in effect at that time.
 When either party wishes to negotiate a successor MOU, it shall serve notice on the other party no later than six (6) months prior to the expiration of this MOU.
 If such notice is timely served, then such negotiations shall begin no later than four (4) months prior to such MOU expiration.